matthew-rollitt/ProcessingWorshop/README.md

 For the second example we are just going to introduce you to processing and do a quick exercise to introduce you to programming.

+Useful link for this workshop https://processing.org/reference/for.html

 Please copy this into a new sketch/pde to start this exercise [Loops](/Exercises/Loops/Loops.pde)

+Starting:
 ![alt text](/Exercises/Images/exercise2.png)

+What we are after:
 ![alt text](/Exercises/Images/exercise2goal.png)

 # Exercise 3: Classes and arrays